thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+03/28/21 Version 55 of the dataset.
+We have reached the 1 billion tweets milestone.
+Daily data has been added for 3/27, 3/26, and 3/25.

 03/25/21 Daily data (under the /dailies/ folder) has been added for 3/24 and 3/23, note that some tweets will bleed into the following day due to different timezones captured.

 03/22/21 Daily data (under the /dailies/ folder) has been added for 3/22 and 3/21, note that some tweets will bleed into the following day due to different timezones captured.